-Pros for the heat fixation (sublimation) unit
+Pros for the heat fixation (sublimation) unit:

-The newest models allow you to heat the front or back of the inked media.
-Flag media is best sublimated with the front against the calender.
+The new model allows you to heat the front or back of the inked media.
+Flag medis is best sublimated with the front against the calender.
 Display media is best sublimated with the back against the calender.

 You can also sublimate against the front with protective paper on.
-Not many (and in some cases not any) other printers offer these options.
+Not many (and in some cases not any) other printer offers these options.

 The original models can receive an upgrade kit so you can switch between sublimating the front or back.
-Otherwise this should be configured in the factory.